elastic/connectors/docs/reference/redis.md

 #### `database`  (required)

-List of database indices for your Redis server/cloud. * will fetch data from all databases.
+List of database index for your Redis server/cloud. * will fetch data from all databases.
 Example:

 - `0,1,2`
 - `*`